-My first idea of coming to Luxembourg was raised in the context of a collaboration that I had previously established with Prof. Karsten Hiller (former Metabolomics group at the LCSB and now at the University of Braunschweig).
-During my doctoral work I have studied the influence of energy metabolism and particularly the mitochondrial function to the differentiation of embryonic stem cells into neurons.
-Then when I was completing my project and during my first year as a postdoc at the University of Coimbra – Portugal, we felt that we should broaden the type of metabolic studies we were conducting, by integrating other technologies and so I have contacted Karsten.
-From this collaboration it resulted that I came to Luxembourg to actually work in one of his projects.
+My first idea of coming to Luxembourg was raised in the context of a collaboration that I had previously established with Prof. Karsten Hiller (former metabolomics group at the Luxembourg Centre for Systems Biomedicine (LCSB) and now at the University of Braunschweig).
+During my doctoral work, I have studied the influence of energy metabolism and particularly the mitochondrial function to the differentiation of embryonic stem cells into neurons.
+Then when I was completing my project and during my first year as a postdoc at the University of Coimbra (Portugal), we felt that we should broaden the type of metabolic studies we were conducting, by integrating other technologies and so I have contacted Karsten.
+From this collaboration, it resulted that I came to Luxembourg to actually work in one of his projects.

 2. Since when are you living in Luxembourg?

 I have arrived in the middle of June 2016 and my wife and baby joined me some weeks later.

 3. What kind of research are you doing in Luxembourg?
 Tell me please a bit about your work.